Toa Payoh Stadium

-Toa Payoh Stadium is a multi-purpose stadium in Toa Payoh, Singapore.

-It is currently used mostly for football matches and is the home stadium of Balestier Khalsa FC.

-The stadium holds 3,896 people.
+Toa Payoh Stadium was a multi-purpose stadium in Toa Payoh, Singapore.
+It was used mostly for football matches and was the home stadium of Balestier Khalsa.
+The stadium held 3,800 people.
 It was taken over by the then Singapore Sports Council on 30 November 1973, and opened to the public on 1 March 1974.

+History

+The stadium was closed and demolished in August 2024, with the general vicinity being redeveloped as part of the Toa Payoh Integrated Development, with facilities such as a library, a much larger stadium, polyclinic and swimming complex by 2030.

 Facility

-The stadium has a total seating capacity of 3,964 people.
+The stadium had a total seating capacity of 3,964 people.
 The stadium consists of a soccer field, an 8-lane running track and a fitness corner.